Methods of detecting exoplanets

+Methods of detecting exoplanets usually rely on indirect strategies – that is, they do not directly image the planet but deduce its existence from another signal.
 Any planet is an extremely faint light source compared to its parent star.
 For example, a star like the Sun is about a billion times as bright as the reflected light from any of the planets orbiting it.
-In addition to the intrinsic difficulty of detecting such a faint light source, the light from the parent star causes a glare that washes it out.
-For those reasons, very few of the exoplanets reported as of June 2025 have been observed directly, with even fewer being resolved from their host star.
+In addition to the intrinsic difficulty of detecting such a faint light source, the glare from the parent star washes it out.
+For those reasons, very few of the exoplanets reported as of June 2025 have been detected directly, with even fewer being resolved from their host star.

-Instead, astronomers have generally had to resort to indirect methods to detect extrasolar planets.
-As of 2016, several different indirect methods have yielded success.

 Established detection methods

-The following methods have at least once proved successful for discovering a new planet or detecting an already discovered planet:
+The following methods have proven successful at least once for discovering a new planet or detecting an already discovered planet: